PrimalMagikarp/PrimalMagikarp/README.md

 - it me
 - game design student
-- he/they
+- any pronouns
-- prettier than you
+- amateur game designer and game writer